Brandon-Banda/Optimization/README.md

 Computer Configuration\Administrative Templates\Windows Components\Windows Update

-Configure automatic updates - disabled

-Specify intranet microsoft update service location - enabled

-Enter this link into all three boxes on the left http:\\neverupdatewindows10.com

 Remove access to use all windows update features - enabled

-Do not connect to any windows update internet locations - enabled

-Do not include drivers with windows updates - enabled

 Restart Computer, it’s now safe to plug in your internet cable/connect to wifi